The dos and don'ts of digital

 In digital, there’s always buzz around the latest trends and technological innovations.
 A few years ago, it was Vine videos and iBeacons, then it was Snapchat, Pokémon Go and Facebook Live.
 Exciting, perhaps, but don’t forget that sometimes a simple email to a customer, a timely push notification or a well-placed digital ad would be a better use of your budget.

 A real benefit of digital marketing is being able to track and measure each touch point your brand has with your audience.
 Use it to build a detailed picture of who that audience is, whether that’s through programmatic marketing software, Google Analytics, or Twitter or Mailchimp email data.
 Data analysis should never come after the event, it should be the basis for the marketing activity itself, to use it from the start and hardwire it into every aspect of your marketing.

-Find out how to create a solid digital marketing strategy in today’s fast-evolving digital world.
+Find out how you can develop your skills to create a solid digital marketing strategy with the CIM Digital Diploma in Professional Marketing.

 Back to all